tsdmrfth/langtons-ant-server/README.md

 * **api/** – a Node + TypeScript WebSocket server responsible for game state, tick processing, validation and broadcasting.
   - For a complete description of all public classes, methods and message schemas see [API_REFERENCE.md](./api/API_REFERENCE.md).
 * **client/** – a React/Expo web application that renders the shared grid, lets the player define rules, place an ant, and interact with tiles.
+Client is hosted here: [tsdmrfth-langtons-ant.netlify.app](https://tsdmrfth-langtons-ant.netlify.app)

 The server maintains a single authoritative grid; clients receive incremental snapshots every 250 ms and render only the changed chunks for performance.